nikouu/System.Threading.Channels-Learnings/README.md

 # System.Threading.Channels Learnings
-A place to practice [`System.Threading.Channels`](https://docs.microsoft.com/en-us/dotnet/api/system.threading.channels).
+This repo is a place for me to practice [`System.Threading.Channels`](https://docs.microsoft.com/en-us/dotnet/api/system.threading.channels).

 ## Key Points
 These are key points for _my_ understanding, not for understanding `System.Threading.Channels` in general.